wallberg/blog/_drafts/review-evolution-20.md

 >
 > DNA, like many human-made codes, also has reduncancy, error correction, checksums, linguistic structure, and codes layered inside of codes {% cite marshallEvolutionBreakingDeadlock2015 -l 39 %}.

 But are they the same?
 Digital layers are intentionally isolated from each other.
-DNA and higher biological systems have messy interdependences and feedback loops.
-Everything is tangled.
+DNA and biological systems have messy interdependences and feedback loops, everything is tangled.
 People design digital systems to reduce complexity so that we can understand them.
+Do our formal systems of mathematics and information theory and discrete digital systems accurately model DNA and biological systems?

 ### Randomness

 > Darwin himself didn't strongly evangelize his belief that the variations, or the mutations, were random.
 Randomness didn't become dogma until the 20th century.
 Darwin didn't know where the variations came from.
-He didn't know about genetics and he didn't know anything about cells or DNA. {% cite marshallEvolutionBreakingDeadlock2015 -l 36 %} [^neodarwinism].
+He didn't know about genetics and he didn't know anything about cells or DNA.[^neodarwinism] {% cite marshallEvolutionBreakingDeadlock2015 -l 36 %}

 The author makes a good case that random mutation is neither the only nor even the primary mechanism of evolutionary change.
 Mutations do occasionally occur which would be beneficial, but most random mutations only cause failures in the biological systems, ie create "noise" in the "information channel" which would render the message unusable.

+> *Random* means when a system changes, it follow no particular pattern. *Deterministic* means that given two identical situations, the system will do the exact same thing each time because it's utterly predictable.
+But when cells change their DNA, their response is neither random nor deterministic.
+It's actually somehwere in between. {% cite marshallEvolutionBreakingDeadlock2015 -l 302 %}

+It's ergodic, which means that as DNA changes there is some randomness (ie, what is the resulting change in function or how well does the change aid in survival given the current environment \[selection]), but the goal-seeking design of DNA means that there are also patterns that emerge.

 ### Adaptive Variation